-Create a truth table for the statement (A \vee B) \leftrightarrow \sim C.
+Create a truth table for the statement (A \lor B) $\leftrightarrow \sim$ C.

-Whenever we have three component statements, we start by listing all the possible truth value combinations for A, B, and C. After creating those three columns and eight rows, we can create a fourth column for the antecedent, A \vee B. Now we will temporarily ignore the column for C and focus on A and B, writing the truth values for A \vee B.
+Whenever we have three component statements, we start by listing all the possible truth value combinations for A, B, and C. After creating those three columns and eight rows, we can create a fourth column for the antecedent, A \lor B. Now we will temporarily ignore the column for C and focus on A and B, writing the truth values for A \lor B.